 This change was mandated by the Municipality of Anchorage’s Alaska Pollution Discharge Elimination System (APDES) stormwater permit from the Alaska Department of Conservation.
 The intent of this change, as outlined in the APDES permit, is to ensure that O&M Agreements are legally enforceable and transferable with the responsible party and to assign a permanent responsibility for maintenance of structural or treatment control stormwater management practices.

 This change does not require any scope or format changes to the O&M Plans currently submitted to the Municipality of Anchorage for review.
 There is however the additional O&M Agreement Form that will have to be recorded against the title of the subject property along with the O&M Plan.
-A copy of the O&M Agreement document and the APDES stormwater permit are available here.
+A copy of the O&M Agreement document is available here.

 Questions regarding this new requirement may be forwarded to Watershed Management Services, at 907-343-8135.